Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Decay of the NHIM: Numerical Results for the Delay Time and for the Poincar e Map

 First, we consider the unperturbed system as a reference for studying the perturbed case.
 We take initial conditions on the $r-L_z$ plane at $z=0$, $p_r = 0$, and $\phi=0$ for the fixed value of the energy $E=0.05$, and calculate the time delay.
 The results are shown in the Fig.\ref{fig:1} on the colour scale.
 The blue regions correspond to low escape time, the trajectories with those initial conditions escape to the asymptotic region faster than the other regions.
 The yellow-green fractal corresponds to the intersection of the homoclinic tangle of the NHIM $M_0$ and its stable manifolds with the set of initial conditions.
 The yellow region with low values of $L_z$ are the intersections with the stable manifolds of the KAM islands, those trajectories on the invariant sets are trapped forever.
 The right border of this fractal corresponds to the NHIM $M_0$.
 For more information on the bifurcation diagram of the unstable periodic orbits and stable periodic orbits of the system see Fig.\ref{fig:1} (b) in reference \cite{gonzalez1}.

-To give an interpretation of the figures of the indicator function it is instructive to compare them with the corresponding plots of the inner NHIM $M_0$ structure.
+To give an interpretation of the figures of the indicator function, it is instructive to compare them with the corresponding plots of the inner NHIM $M_0$ structure.
 These plots are constructed by the following method: First, we construct the Poincar\'e map in the intersection surface $z=0$ where the intersection orientation is irrelevant because of the reflection symmetry of the system in this intersection plane.
 Second, we restrict this map to the 2-dimensional NHIM $M^P_0$ surface.
-Thereby we obtain the Poincar\'e map for the internal dynamics of the NHIM $M_0$, which is a 2-dof dynamics corresponding to a Poincar\'e map having a 2-dimensional domain.
+Thereby, we obtain the Poincar\'e map for the internal dynamics of the NHIM $M_0$, which is a 2-dof dynamics corresponding to a Poincar\'e map having a 2-dimensional domain.
 In the following, we call this map of the internal dynamics of the NHIM ``the restricted map''.

 The Poincar\'e map of the NHIM $M_0$ has a 1:1 projection on the $\phi$--$L_z$ plane and therefore we show plots of the restricted map by this projection on the $\phi$--$L_z$ plane.
 As usual, we present the map graphically by showing many iterates of a moderate number of initial points, for more details see \cite{gonzalez1}.
-In Fig.\ref{fig:5}, we show this Poincar\'e map for the unperturbed case $\epsilon = 0$ and in the various parts of Fig.\ref{fig:6} we show the perturbed Poincar\'e map for the same 4 values of $\epsilon$ which we will use in the various parts of Fig.\ref{fig:2}.
+In Fig.\ref{fig:5}, we show this Poincar\'e map for the unperturbed case $\epsilon = 0$ and in the various parts on the left column of Fig.\ref{fig:2} we show the perturbed Poincar\'e map for 4 values of $\epsilon$.

 In Fig.\ref{fig:5} for the unperturbed case $\epsilon=0$ we see a foliation of the domain of the map into invariant horizontal lines of constant $L_z$.
 This is caused by the conservation of $L_z$ for the rotationally invariant case of $\epsilon=0$.
 As usual, under perturbations, the invariant lines with a rational winding number are broken and replaced by secondary island chains and chaos stripes whose width grows with increasing perturbation.
 The most prominent secondary structure is one of the islands centred at $L_z \approx 0.95$ and $\phi = \pi /4$ or $\phi = - 3 \pi / 4$.
 To this secondary structure also belongs a separatrix region with tangentially hyperbolic points near $ L_z \approx 1 $ and $ \phi = - \pi / 4$ or $ \phi = 3 \pi / 4$.
-At the perturbation $\epsilon = 0.05$ this separatrix structure is still close to a separatrix line, see Fig.\ref{fig:6} (a).
+At the perturbation $\epsilon = 0.05$ this separatrix structure is still close to a separatrix line, see Fig.\ref{fig:2} (a).